danbz/aesthetic-programming/3-InfiniteLoops/Readme.md

         - how to set the background color?
         - how does an ellipse rotate?
         - how to make a ellipse fades out and rotates to the next position?
-        - how to position the ellipse, the red lines and the image?
+        - how to position the static black throbber and yellow lines, as well as the moving ellipses?

 2) **Experimention** - Change some of the code parameters
     - Try to change some of the parameters e.g background(), framerate(), drawThrobber()